Submission Shark BJJ Interview

 I wish I was able to but through research of my own I thoroughly found out that I am allergic to alcohol....my allergic reaction just happens to be that every time I drink I break out in handcuffs, or I blow all the money in my bank account, or I lose relationships close to me, or I wake up in places I don't remember getting to, or I lose my car, or I throw a college education down the drain or I use so much that sleeping for days on end is just not possible, or I talk to people who really are not there, or I start to think that your belongings should belong to me, or I disappear for weeks at a time....so I don't drink or use.

 I now use my mess as my message.
 If someone wants to stop drinking or using what better person to ask then someone who has done it themselves.

-Hearing stories like yours makes me love the community and jiu jitsu even more.
+Hearing stories like yours makes me love the community and jiu-jitsu even more.
 I also love to hear that you managed to control your anxiety and depression with this as well.
 I used to get bad anxiety attacks and I needed a way to train for that.
-For me, anxiety attacks feels like there's a way more skilled and bigger person on your back trying to smoother and choke you out.
+For me, anxiety attacks feel like there's a way more skilled and bigger person on your back trying to smoother and choke you out.
 So how do you train for that?
-Jiu jitsu.
+Jiu-jitsu.
 I think the community will benefit greatly from this and I am also happy to hear you enjoyed writing this :)

 If you enjoyed this interview, I suggest you check out Lucas Trautman's Story.
 He's a BJJ brown belt and an addiction counsellor.
 This martial art helps others with addiction as well.
 Another great story you might enjoy is Kola Shippentower's.
 She's a proud native that found sobriety through MMA and Brazilian jiu-jitsu.